Frequently Asked Questions

 - After submitting the form you will receive an automatic electronic response confirming receipt of your application and providing your unique appeal reference number.
 It is important to check that you have received the acknowledgement and to check the PDF copy of the application.

-- If Corporate and Academic Services need to contact you before a decision is reached we will do so via your UWE e-mail; therefore, it is important to check this on a regular basis.
+- If Academic Services need to contact you before a decision is reached we will do so via your UWE e-mail; therefore, it is important to check this on a regular basis.

 - Your appeal will initially be considered by the Complaints and Appeals Team at stage one of the Academic Appeals Procedure, and you will be notified of the outcome by e-mail within four weeks.